cobrinhas/github-add-issues-to-project-worker/README.md

 ---

+## Why?

+With the increase of repositories within different organizations, it became hard to keep up with all the issues we created.
+To simplify the management of our work, we decided to start using the GitHub Project, where we can display all our issues from different organizations in different views (table, board, etc).

+The GitHub Project already has some automation to add to the projects the issues created within an organization, nevertheless, this is not a great fit since we want from multiple organizations.

+We then had the idea to create a cron job that gets all the issues created or assigned to us and adds them to the project.

 This worker was bootstrapped using [worker brick](https://github.com/dart-pacotes/.brick) and configured with [wrangler](https://github.com/cloudflare/wrangler) CLI.
 You can install it via NPM: `npm install -g wrangler`

 ## Hooks